projectacrn/acrn-hypervisor/doc/developer-guides/graphviz.rst

 We support using the Sphinx `graphviz extension`_ for creating simple graphs and line drawings using the dot language.
-The advantage of using graphviz for drawings is that the source for a drawing is a text file that can be edited and maintained in the repo along with the documentation.
+The advantage of using Graphviz for drawings is that the source for a drawing is a text file that can be edited and maintained in the repo along with the documentation.

 .. _graphviz extension: http://graphviz.gitlab.io

-These source ``.dot`` files are generally kept separate from the document itself, and included by using a graphviz directive:
+These source ``.dot`` files are generally kept separate from the document itself, and included by using a Graphviz directive:

 .. code-block:: none